-Rule 55.
+Rule 54.
+When a motion is made, and when necessary under the rules, seconded, it shall be stated by the Presiding Officer.
 The Presiding Officer may require that a motion be submitted in writing.
 The motion shall be entered upon the House Journal, together with the name of the Member making it, unless withdrawn upon request of the Member making it and by a majority vote of those voting, or ruled out of order by the Presiding Officer.
+If in writing, the motion shall be read aloud by the Clerk before being debated.